 Let’s take a look at some pics:

-As you can see, I added some weathering to him.
+As you can see, I added some weathering to the Bandai General Grievous Model.
 Specifically, I painted the black lines, gave a lot of recessed areas a dark wash.
 I dry brushed some rust colored pastels and added some blaster burns.
 Then I dry brushed the dark brown parts with silver to give it a metallic appearance in the right light.
 The last thing I did with it was hit it with a dull coat to seal in the weathering.
 He came with sticker decals and waterslide decals.
 If I’m making a real model I prefer water slides.
 However, this kit doesn’t lend itself easily to using water decals.
 I could not get the stickers to stay on (watch that one over his mouth!!!) and tossed them.
 I hand painted most of the stickered areas.

 If this was the completed model, it would still be decent enough to put on the fancy shelvin’.
-However, Grievous’ big money making move was “crazy 4 armed lightsaber swinging robot guy,” and by golly, Bandai gave him to us!
+However, Grievous’ big money-making move was “crazy 4 armed lightsaber swinging robot guy,” and by golly, Bandai gave him to us!
 They deliver it with two sets of arms that you can easily* (more on that later) swap out.
 One set is the regular two-armed version, the other four.
 Since this is not a figure, in order for him to place or remove lightsabers from those hands, you have to remove the hand, pull it apart (it splits in two) and place, or remove the lightsaber.

 They also give us four lightsabers, two blue and two green.
 They work well for him but dwarf every other lightsaber at 1:12 scale ever, ever, ever, ever.
 I have to wonder which Jedi he killed in order to get these Saber-Spears?
 Still, in HIS hand(s)(x4), they look great.